What is pension release?

 Unfortunately there are different types of pension scams and they can all result in you losing a lot of money.
 Find out more about what to look for when researching financial advisers and don’t forget that using an FCA-registered company is the best way to stay safe.

-How much will it cost you to review your pension?
+How much will it cost you to check your pension?

 If you want to take money early from your pension then the best thing – and in some cases the only thing to do is seek regulated financial advice first.
 Generally the adviser will review your pension before giving their recommendation and the cost for this can vary wildly.
-Our view is that people shouldn’t have to pay to get expert advice on what to do with their pension.
-That is why we only charge clients a fee if they agree with our recommendation and instruct us to act upon it.
+Our initial investigation into your pension is free.
+And in many cases we can continue to provide full financial advice with no obligation should you need it.
+Any advice charges would be confirmed in writing before you have to make a decision to proceed.
+This means you can walk away better informed with nothing to pay.

 What are the options for your remaining pension?